k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 ## Conclusion

-This is a brief exploratory analysis of the INSIGHT Data Fellows - what background they have, where they come from and where they got jobs.
+This is a brief exploratory analysis of the INSIGHT Data Fellows - what background they have, where they studied and where they got jobs.
 {: .text-justify}

 In this project I first scraped the data and then analyzed it in Jupyter Notebook.
 You can find the source code on my [GitHub](https://github.com/k-bosko/insight_fellows).
 {: .text-justify}

-There are also other insteresting things to do & explore with the INSIGHT Fellowship:
+There are also other insteresting things to explore with the INSIGHT Fellowship:
 {: .text-justify}
 The program has also other [tracks](https://www.insightdatascience.com/fellows) besides Data Science like AI, Data Eng, Data PM, etc. One can scrape all INSIGHT Fellows and check if there are different patterns compared to the DS track.
 {: .text-justify}